khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 ## Booting our Virtual Machine with custom serial numbers

 Finally, we can boot our virtual machine with our custom serial!
-After a brief install using an Apple Store serial number, we see some success!
-Our machine successfully appears as an Apple Demo Unit with the expected "Demo Registration: Please, Enter the demo mode activation code" message:
+After a brief install using a Store Demo serial number we have access to, we see some success!
+Our machine successfully appears as an Demo Unit with the expected "Demo Registration: Please, Enter the demo mode activation code" message:

 ![](/images/posts/2023-08-18-AS-VM-SERIAL/Apple-Store-Demo.png)